UNLOCK YOUR CHILD'S

 The History of Exams

-Now your curious mind must look for quick bites on the “history of exams” and how they evolved.
-Basically, when did things become so complex to crack?
-Well, we have an answer for that as well.
+Your inquisitive mind must now seek brief tidbits on the “history of exams” and how they changed.
+When did things get so difficult to understand?
+Well, we also have an answer for that.

 The system was used to select candidates for government positions and was in place for over 1,300 years.